 Whether you’re decking the garden, remodelling a kitchen or simply hanging a shelf or picture, the best cordless drill is the essential power tool for all your 2021 projects & fixes.

-Choosing the right model can be confusing.
-A good drill will make light work of most tasks but the wrong type or model will only lead to frustration.
+Choosing the right model without the latest advice can be very time-consuming.
+The best cordless drill will make light work of most tasks but the wrong type or model leads only to frustration.

 The best cordless drill is versatile and easy to use.
-It should be a combination (combi) drill & therefore capable of making precise holes in all materials, including masonry.
-In addition to this, there are six principle criteria for choosing the right model for you…
+There are seven key decision-making factors, in choosing the right model for you…

 - The higher the maximum torque (turning force), the better.
 A low torque device will struggle with tougher materials & won’t budge tight screws.

 - Torque range & control are also important.
 As an example, too much torque on the wrong screw will burr the head or shear it completely.
 Too little & it simply won’t turn.

 - Most use a 10mm or 13mm chuck size.
 A 10mm chuck is ok for smaller tasks, but should you plan to use larger drill-bits, opt for a 13mm chuck.

 - All the recommendations below use an 18v Lithium battery.
 What’s important is that the same battery & charger are compatible with other power tools, from the same manufacturer.
 Great if you’re thinking of a future purchase.
 18v Lithium-ion batteries are a must.
 Avoid lower voltages & older Ni-Cd batteries.